 Ketosis helps us adapt to times when there is a food shortage.
 Fasting is one way to look at it.
 Many medical conditions are using this to diet to manage and treat Diabetes, Autism, Epilepsy, Alzheimer's, Cancer and others.

 The key thing to remember here is that it is anti-inflammatory and neuroprotective.
-Us migraine sufferers need to protect our nerve cells as they get over stimulated or over excited and fire off.
+As a migraine sufferer you need to protect your nerve cells as they get over stimulated or over excited and fire off.

 I recently listened to a webinar where Ms. Daly talked about alternative cancer cells energy pathways and how the liver converts amino acids into glucose.
 A lot of it was over my head, but I found it incredibly interesting.